johnpuddephatt/collaborativehousing/services.md

 ### Development

 * Including advice on development finance, managing development projects and construction, selecting partners and consultants, preparing feasibility studies, design and building options, pre-planning / planning application development, managing contracts and negotiating with developers

 ### Ongoing management

 * Including advice on managing finance, managing buildings, group processes, regulatory requirements, allocations and membership.

 <div class="pullout-box centre"> <h2>Need help?
-Have questions?</h2> <p>Whether you are a group, Local Authority, landowner or potential development partner please do get in touch with our dedicated community-led housing team.</p> <a class="button" href="/contact/">Contact us</a> </div>
+Have any questions?</h2> <p>Whether you are a group, Local Authority, landowner or potential development partner please do get in touch with our dedicated community-led housing team.</p> <a class="button" href="/contact/">Contact us</a> </div>